ngageoint/hootenanny-ui/ARCHITECTURE.md

-For rendering entities on screen, we found it convenient to adopt a geometric vocabulary that provides a slightly higher-level representation than the basic entity types of the OSM data models:
+For rendering entities on screen, we found it convenient to adopt a geometric vocabulary that provides a slightly higher-level representation than the basic entity types of the OSM data managers:

 * A _point_ is a node that is not a member of any way.
 * A _vertex_ is a node that is a member of one or more ways.